Your First Few Rides

 How to stand:

 - We’ll refer to stances using skating terminology, left foot forward is “regular stance” and right foot forward is “goofy stance.”
 Choose the stance that you feel most comfortable in.
-If you’re not sure, remember that goofy stance means you’re facing traffic.

 - Take a wide stance and bend from the knees to lower your center of gravity.
 Remember to lean slightly forward on acceleration, and slightly onto your back leg when braking.
 It’s also important to look where you want to go, not at the ground, just like you would when driving a car.